adarshchavhan/react-ig-icons/ReadMe.md

 }
 ```
 ## Demo
-To see the live exmple [click here]('https://ig-icons.netlify.app/')
+To see the live exmple 👉 https://ig-icons.netlify.app/